zep3000/smile_annotation_app/docs/annotation_playbook_v1.md

 Values: `infant`, `child`, `adolescent`, `young_adult`, `middle_adult`, `older_adult`, `not_assessable`.

 Code apparent age, not known chronological age.
-At a boundary, choose the more likely adjacent band.
-Use `not_assessable` only when a meaningful visual estimate cannot be made.
+If unsure between adjacent bands, choose the best-fitting one.
+Use `not_assessable` only when there is not enough information to make a meaningful visual estimate in general.

 ### I2.
 Perceived gender presentation

 Values: `feminine`, `masculine`, `ambiguous_or_androgynous`, `not_assessable`.

-Code visible presentation, not identity. `ambiguous_or_androgynous` is a substantive visible presentation, not an uncertainty response.
+Code visible presentation, not identity.
+If unsure between categories, choose the best-fitting one. `ambiguous_or_androgynous` is a substantive visible presentation, not an uncertainty response.
+Use `not_assessable` only when there is not enough information to decide in general.

 ### I4.
 Facial-expression legibility